Onit Documentation

 Security Layer: Participants

-Important: Participants are a fundamental Onit concept, which you should be aware of before continuing with this tutorial.
-If this is a new concept to you, check out Building Your First App.
+Important: Participants are a fundamental Onit concept you should be aware of before continuing with this tutorial.
+If this is a new concept, check out Building Your First App.
 To learn more about adding Participants to transactions, see Adding a Participant from a Field Value and Adding Participants from a Decision Table.

 Security Layer: Admin Roles